A Savannah Winter Vacation Guide

 Tybee Island is enchanting in the winter.
 There’s something about a grey ocean, tossing waves, and white low country beaches.
 Searching for shells and sharks teeth (Tybee Beach is actually a little famous for prehistoric sharks teeth!) is one of mine and T.C.’s favorite activities.
 Romantic morning walks on Tybee, by the way, are especially amazing with local roasters SurfPunk Coffee.
 Founded by Josh and Nicole Peeples the small, family owned coffee company is taking the region, not to mention the surfing world, by storm with their smooth blends.

-You can purchase a bag of SurfPunk Coffee here for a taste of Tybee at home.
+You can purchase a bag of SurfPunk Coffee here for a taste of Tybee you can take home.

-Take home a piece of Savannah with a handmade candle by local artisanal candle company, Salt & Shore
+Bask in Savannah memories with a handmade candle by local artisanal candle company, Salt & Shore

 Scents are so central to memory for me.
 I really truly can be transported back to a place, or remember a person in such beautiful detail when prompted with a scent.
 It’s one of the reasons I love my very good friend, Mandy’s candle company, Salt & Shore.
 I did an interview with her about her inspiring entrepreneurial journey that you can read here.